 Lodge a complaint

-In case of violation of the provisions on personal data protection, the data subject can lodge a complaint with the President of the Personal Data Protection Office (President of the Office).
+In case of violation of the provisions on personal data protection, the data subject can lodge a complaint with the President of the Personal Data Protection Office.
 After having conducted the proceedings in the case, the President of the Office - if there has been a violation of the provisions – shall, by means of an administrative decision, order to restore compliance with the law.

 Who can be a proxy?

-- a natural person1;
+- a natural person ;

-1 The power of attorney must meet the requirements indicated in Art.
+1. The power of attorney must meet the requirements indicated in Art.
 32-34 of the Act of 14 June 1960 - Code of Administrative Procedure (Journal of Laws of 2017, item 1257, with amendments)